aws/amazon-sagemaker-examples/README.md

 - [Bring Your Own TensorFlow Model](advanced_functionality/tensorflow_iris_byom) shows how to bring a model trained anywhere using TensorFlow into Amazon SageMaker.
 - [Inference Pipeline with SparkML and XGBoost](advanced_functionality/inference_pipeline_sparkml_xgboost_abalone) shows how to deploy an Inference Pipeline with SparkML for data pre-processing and XGBoost for training on the Abalone dataset.
 The pre-processing code is written once and used between training and inference.
 - [Inference Pipeline with SparkML and BlazingText](advanced_functionality/inference_pipeline_sparkml_blazingtext_dbpedia) shows how to deploy an Inference Pipeline with SparkML for data pre-processing and BlazingText for training on the DBPedia dataset.
 The pre-processing code is written once and used between training and inference.
+- [Experiment Management Capabilities with Search](advanced_functionality/search) shows how to organize Training Jobs into projects, and track relationships between Models, Endpoints, and Training Jobs.

 ### Amazon SageMaker Pre-Built Framework Containers and the Python SDK